It’s time to update and revive your over-edited, old-fashioned executive resume. A modern, focused, targeted resume can make all the difference.

 Such errors can actually tarnish your personal brand.

 Diligent proofreading is a must.
 Don’t rely solely on Spell Check.
-Take the time to re-read your resume several times, and have others review it, before you send it out.
 Pay close attention to typos in your contact info, for obvious reasons.

 Be aware that grammatical errors can convey the wrong message and even make you look ridiculous.
 Watch for confusing misplaced modifiers and phrases that distort what you meant to say.

 More in my post, Do Grammar and Spelling Errors Really Matter in Executive Job Search?